Billie Sol Estes: Allegations linking Johnson to the assassination of Kennedy and others

-Estes also alleged in the 1980s that he had inside knowledge that Johnson was involved in the assassination of Kennedy.
+Estes alleged in the 1980s that he had inside knowledge that Johnson was involved in the assassination of Kennedy.
 In 1984, he provided a voluntary statement to a grand jury in Texas alleging that the homicide of Henry Marshall, a key investigator in the Department of Agriculture case, was perpetrated by Malcolm Wallace, an aide to Johnson, upon orders from the then-Vice President.
 Estes claimed that Johnson was involved in the fraud schemes and had the official killed to prevent him from exposing Johnson's role.
 Two former Johnson associates responded to the allegations stating Estes was a "pathological liar".
 When the Department of Justice asked for more information, Estes responded that he would provide information on eight other murders ordered by Johnson, including the assassination of Kennedy, in exchange for immunity from prosecution and a pardon.
 According to Estes, Johnson set up the assassination to become president.

-Estes reiterated the claim in, JFK Le Dernier Témoin: Assassinat De Kennedy, Enfin La Vérité! ("JFK The Last Witness: Kennedy's Assassination, Finally The Truth!"), a book he co-wrote with a French writer in 2003.
+Estes reiterated the claim in JFK Le Dernier Témoin: Assassinat de Kennedy, Enfin La Vérité! ("JFK The Last Witness: Kennedy's Assassination, Finally The Truth!"), a book he co-wrote with a French writer in 2003.
 He said that he was not interested in writing the book—published only in France—but that he was offered "a few hundred thousand dollars" to contribute to it.
 According to the Associated Press, the allegation was "rejected by prominent historians, Johnson aides and family members."